 If you or someone you care about is struggling, Rogers Behavioral Health is here to help.

 Request a free screening or call 800-767-4411, 24-hours a day, seven days a week.
-Founded in 1907 in Wisconsin with locations now in seven states, Rogers is a not-for-profit provider of mental health and addiction treatment.
+Founded in 1907 in Wisconsin with locations now in nine states, Rogers is a not-for-profit provider of mental health and addiction treatment.
 Our specialized care for children, adolescents, and adults has proven clinical outcomes.

 We have multiple treatment options in a variety of locations including, California, Florida, Georgia, Illinois, Minnesota, Pennsylvania, Tennessee, Washington, and Wisconsin.

 Children, teens, and adults from across the country find intensive, in-depth care at Rogers’ nationally recognized residential treatment centers.
 From leadership in OCD to our one-of-a-kind treatment for children, and a deepening focus on mood disorders, we have the specialty care you seek.

 If I come to Rogers for treatment, how long will I be there?

 Your length of stay depends on which type of care and level of treatment we’re admitting you to, as well as your past history, current symptoms, support systems, resources and risk factors.
 We estimate the average length of stay to be 3 to 12 days for inpatient hospitalization, 30 to 60 days for residential care, and 3 to 7 weeks for partial hospitalization and intensive outpatient care.
 These estimates can vary based on individual needs and insurance coverage.

 You may request a discharge at any time, but we advise that any decisions about discharge be made collaboratively with the treatment team, so a thoughtful aftercare plan can be developed and arranged.
 If you are receiving treatment due to a court order, a doctor’s order to discharge is required before you can leave.
 In situations involving imminent concerns for your safety, further evaluation may be necessary.